-Last year I wrote how the celebration of Día de Muertos has changed from having small ofrendas in a house to parades with people wearing costumes on the streets.
+Last year, I wrote about the famous Día de Muertos celebration.
 This year was different.
 Due to the COVID-19 pandemic, we all had to change the way we live.
 This includes our holidays and celebrations throughout the year, and Día de Muertos is no exception.
-Due to social distancing guidelines and quarantine practices, the Day of the Dead had to be celebrated in a more private way.
+Due to social distancing guidelines and quarantine practices, the Day of the Dead had to be celebrated more privately.
 This reminded me of the old-fashioned tradition, where we waited for loved ones’ souls to come home and “be” with us for a day.
 I am pleased to explain a little bit about how all this started.

 The Best of Both Worlds

 Mexico, like most Latin-American countries, is a mixture of two different cultures: Native American and Spanish.
 Within Mexico, native cultures, such as the Aztecs and Mayans, remembered those who had passed between October 25th and November 3rd by dancing, singing, playing some music, and offering them flowers.
 When the Spaniards arrived in what now is Mexico, they found the tradition very interesting.
 These native Mexican cultures had a polytheist religion in which they sacrificed human lives as tributes to their Gods.
 The Spaniards, who were predominantly Catholic, believed those religions were barbaric and decided to evangelize the native cultures.
 As a result, they built a church where Aztecs would pray to their Gods.
 The Aztecs eventually began praying to the Spaniards’ religious figures.